RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Experiments

-We observed the MIS is on average about 160.2 times higher for RadaRays than for the lidar-like baseline, whereas the SSI is on average 11.1 times higher.
-RadaRays' MIS of the ORU datasets is 3.3 times higher than the DCC, and 4.2 times higher than the KAIST score.
-RadaRays' SSI of the ORU datasets is approximately 1.5 times lower than the SSI scores of the DCC and KAIST datasets.
-However, it is still approximately 1.8 higher than both of the SSI scores of DCC and KAIST.
-Overall the results show, that applying more sophisticated materials to the model does improve the realism in terms of MIS and SSI.
-Furthermore, this experiment serves as a valuable reference point for researchers to compare their own developed radar simulations.
-It offers a benchmark against which the performance and accuracy of various radar simulation techniques can be evaluated and validated using publicly available MulRan datasets~\cite{kim2020mulran}.
+Overall, the results show that applying more sophisticated materials improves realism in terms of MIS and SSI.
+This experiment also serves as a valuable reference for researchers to compare their radar simulations.
+It offers a benchmark to evaluate and validate radar simulation techniques using publicly available MulRan datasets~\cite{kim2020mulran}.